csiro-data-school/git-rstudio/_episodes/08-remotes.md

 keypoints:
   - "A repository can have one or multiple remotes."
   - "A remote serves as a full backup of your work."
-  - "`git clone` initialises a repository using content from somewhere else."
+  - "'Cloning' initialises a repository using content from somewhere else."
-  - "`git push` sends local changes to the remote."
+  - "'Pushing' sends local changes to the remote."
-  - "`git pull` gets remote changes onto your local machine."
+  - "'Pulling' gets remote changes onto your local machine."
   - "A remote allows other people to collaborate with you."
 ---